openshift/hive/docs/enhancements/aws-private-link.md

 #### Creating VPC Endpoint

-For the controller to create the VPC endpoints it needs to compute the VPC and the subnets.
+For the controller to create the VPC endpoint of type Interface, it needs to compute the VPC and the subnets.

-The subnets that should be used depend on the AZs that are available for the endpoint service.
+The subnets that should be used depend on the AZs that are available for the VPC Endpoint Service.
 To figure out which AZs are supported by the service, the controller needs to describe the endpoint service from the context of the hub account.

 https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeVpcEndpointServices.html